JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-getting-started.md

 [//]: # (title: Get started with Compose Multiplatform — tutorial)

-With [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) UI framework, you can push the code-sharing capabilities of Kotlin Multiplatform beyond application logic.
+With the [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) UI framework, you can push the code-sharing capabilities of Kotlin Multiplatform beyond application logic.
 You can implement the user interface once and then use it for all the platforms you target – iOS, Android, desktop, and web.

 In this tutorial, you will build a sample application that runs on Android, iOS, and desktop.
-To create a user interface, you will use the Compose Multiplatform framework and learn its basics: composable functions, themes, layouts, events, and modifiers.
+To create a user interface, you will use the Compose Multiplatform framework and learn about its basics: composable functions, themes, layouts, events, and modifiers.

 * No previous experience of Compose Multiplatform, Android, or iOS is required for this tutorial.
-It would be best if you were already comfortable with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html).
+We recommend that you become familiar with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html) before starting this tutorial.
 * To complete this tutorial, you'll only need Android Studio.
 It allows you to try multiplatform development on Android and desktop.
 For iOS, you need a macOS machine with XCode installed.
 This is a general limitation of iOS development.
-* You can choose only the platforms interesting to you and omit others.
+* You can choose only the platforms of interest to you and omit the others.

 Get to know Compose Multiplatform by completing these steps: